liam-gallagher-18/NTTHP/README.md

 # NTTHP
-Supplement to my Master's thesis and IJHMT journal paper "A PARAMETRIC STUDY OF THE FEASIBILITY OF A SHAPE MEMORY ALLOY TORQUE TUBE HEAT PIPE FOR THERMAL TRANSPORT AND MECHANICAL ACTUATION."
+Supplement to my Master's thesis and journal paper submitted to IJHMT: "A PARAMETRIC STUDY OF THE FEASIBILITY OF A SHAPE MEMORY ALLOY TORQUE TUBE HEAT PIPE FOR THERMAL TRANSPORT AND MECHANICAL ACTUATION."

 The codes "NTTHP_ParametricStudy_Convection" and "NTTHP_ParametricStudy_Radiation" were developed for these papers and made available in this repository.
 These codes may be utilized in future efforts attempting to design a Nitinol torque tube heat pipe (or NTTHP).
 They are almost identical, but one assumes a cooling method of convection at the condenser end of the heat pipe, and the other assumes radiation as the cooling method.